Mooshieblob1/wdtagger/README.md

 ./persistent_runner.sh
 ```

-Or run in the background with:
+Or run in the background:

 ```bash
 nohup ./persistent_runner.sh > tagger.log 2>&1 &